What is 20lbs in kg? Understanding Weight Conversions and Their Applications

 -

 Healthcare: Doctors, nurses, and other healthcare professionals frequently use weight measurements in diagnosis, treatment, and medication dosage.
 Accurate conversions are critical for patient safety and effective healthcare delivery.
-For example, determining the correct dosage of medicine often relies on a patient's weight in kilograms.
+To give you an idea, determining the correct dosage of medicine often relies on a patient's weight in kilograms.

 -